NeuroLink Bridge

 First, I need you to know something: the physical exhaustion you're feeling is real.
 It's not weakness.
 It's not failure.
 It's the weight of carrying more than any one person should carry alone, often for years without adequate support.

 And this is critically important: struggling with your situation is not the same as struggling with your child.
 You are allowed to grieve the life you imagined.
 You are allowed to feel rage at a system that has failed you, at friendships that couldn't stretch far enough, at a world that doesn't see the invisible labor happening behind closed doors.
-The isolation that comes with constant care needs—the inability to use the bathroom alone, to take a nap, to exist as a separate human being—this is a crisis.
-Not a parenting challenge.
-A crisis.

 You cannot pour from a bone-dry well, and asking for help is not abandoning your child.
 Here are concrete steps that have made a difference for many families: